 The character of the canyon changes every mile or so.
 Waterfalls and plunge pools.
 Sandy cottonwood flats.
 Always towering red, white, and black walls.
 I make note, this is another place to come back to for more than two days thru.
 It will be interesting to think back on the Hayduke and the places where we want to return.

 A mile or so from the Sundance Trail entry to the canyon we start to see LOTS of people.
-First a college class out on a canyons (!!!!!!) field trip.
+First a college class out on a canyons field trip (!!!!!!).
 Then many a family camped out.
 Then couples on backpacking dates.
 Gear all over their camps.
 It feels like we walked into an issue of Backpacker magazine.
 Who says backpacking is on the decline?

 We grab a gallon of water (it’s about 16 miles until we reach our Hite area cache) and chat with some friendly backpackers.
 Then we start hiking up, up, up… what might be a trail?
 I can’t be for certain.
-We see cairns all over the rocky, rubbley slope, in most directions.
+We see cairns all over the rocky, rubble slope, in most directions.
 But little signs of use.
 And some of the rock is loose.
 Is this what the grandmas, old men, and five year olds of Utah call an easy weekend trip?
 I think more respectfully of all the people in the backpacker camps below.
 Kinda burly.
 But I’m still convinced that we were on a less used route up, and a somewhat better trail is on the other side of the ridge.

 The upper Sundance Trail weaves through beautiful white sandstone.
 Fantastic in the evening light.
 But it is windy and just around the time to find camp.